Mike Barnett (ice hockey): Marketing Wayne Gretzky

 In 1988, Gretzky was traded to the Los Angeles Kings.
 With Barnett's relocation to Los Angeles, Gretzky's arrival in a major US market took his profile to another level.
 Hockey itself established a whole new foothold in Southern California.
 Barnett recognized this growing popularity, along with an absence of ice arenas.
-Soon, multimillion-dollar Wayne Gretzky Roller Hockey Center's began to spring up in California, with youngsters wearing Wayne Gretzky's Ultra Wheels roller hockey equipment.
+Soon, multi million-dollar Wayne Gretzky Roller Hockey Center's began to spring up in California, with youngsters wearing Wayne Gretzky's Ultra Wheels roller hockey equipment.

 On the ice, Gretzky switched from Titan's wooden hockey stick to Easton's aluminum model.
 Barnett convinced Chairman Jim Easton to create a bright, new, chrome aluminum shaft that would be used exclusively by Gretzky in NHL action.
-The entire hockey world could not help but notice that Gretzky had made the change and Easton climbed from 12th to 1st in hockey stick sales.
+Soon after, Easton climbed from 12th to 1st in hockey stick sales.

 In his King's jersey, Gretzky also launched on network television, the first ViewCam for Sharp Electronics.

 Even more memorable was Gretzky's single line "no!" in the famous Bo Jackson Nike commercial.
 Barnett and Gretzky worked with Nike from the early 1980s to his last game in the National Hockey League.
 With Gretzky, Nike broke into the hockey business and created their own line of equipment that sold worldwide.
 The last pair of skates that Gretzky wore in his final game as a Ranger were the latest Nike model.

-In late 1996, Barnett reached for the sky with Campbell Soup Company, who had begun aggressively marketing their Chunky Soup brand in sports.
+In late 1996, Barnett looked towards the Campbell Soup Company, who had begun aggressively marketing their Chunky Soup brand in sports.
 In October 1996, Gretzky became the first person ever to appear on a Campbell's Soup label.
 Barnett insisted that the "www.gretzky.com" web address be displayed on each one of its first-run 55 million labels.